 As far as what types of jobs are going unfilled, Pew’s data show it mostly comes down to two specific industries: professional and business services, as well as health care and social assistance.

-With the unemployment rate sitting at 4.3% (as of June 2017), we’ve hit or come close to “full employment.”
+With the unemployment rate sitting at 4.2% (as of September 2017), we’ve hit or come close to “full employment.”
 This is a term used by economists to describe a period during which everyone who wants a job has one.
-The remaining 4.3% of unemployed are “structurally” or “cyclically” unemployed.
-There is always going to be some people in the economy who aren’t working for one reason or another.
+The remaining unemployed are “structurally” or “cyclically” unemployed.
+There are always going to be some people in the economy who aren’t working for one reason or another.
 Perhaps they were laid off, quit, or are seasonal workers.

 Full employment is a good thing typically.
 This is one of the reasons the labor market is tight and why employers are having a hard time finding workers (at the wages they’re offering).
 What does it mean for you, the average American?
 Theoretically, it means you’re due for a raise.